Some links in this article are affiliate links, which means we earn from qualifying purchases. Learn more.

 Cronometer

-You get a lot of insight into what inputs and formulas Cronometer is using to calculate its targets, and you can adjust whatever you need, or just override the targets with your own or your coach’s recommendations.
+You get a lot of insight into what inputs and formulas Cronometer is using to calculate its targets (BMR Mifflin-St. Jeor method), and you can adjust whatever you need, or just override the targets with your own or your coach’s recommendations.

 MyNetDiary

-Cronometer’s scientific approach to calculating calorie and macronutrient recommendations, and the ability to adjust all of the inputs and targets make it the winner in this category.4.
-Level of Customization
+MyNetDiary’s scientific approach to calculating calorie and macronutrient recommendations, its Advanced Autopilot feature, and the ability to adjust all of the inputs and targets make it the winner in this category.

 Cronometer